data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/seafile.md

    singularity datasource add seafile [command options] <dataset_name> <source_path>

 DESCRIPTION:
-   --seafile-library
-      Name of the library.

-      Leave blank to access all non-encrypted libraries.

-   --seafile-create-library
-      Should rclone create a library if it doesn't exist.

-   --seafile-encoding
-      The encoding for the backend.

-      See the [encoding section in the overview](/overview/#encoding) for more info.

    --seafile-url
       URL of seafile host to connect to.

       Examples:
          | https://cloud.seafile.com/ | Connect to cloud.seafile.com.

-   --seafile-pass
-      Password.

    --seafile-2fa
       Two-factor authentication ('true' if the account has 2FA enabled).